-Reading and Class Participation
+Reading and Discussion Questions

 Readings will be available on our CANVAS website.
-Some readings may be changed with sufficient advance notice.
 You are expected to read all assigned readings and make contributions showing evidence of analytic thought at each class.
-In addition, please prepare one question on each of the readings for each weekly discussion and be ready to ask your questions during group discussions.
+In addition, ten times during the semester, please post one question on each of the readings on the discussion board on CANVAS no later than midnight before our class meeting.

-Popular Media Critique & Discussion
+Popular Media Critique and Discussion

 Every week, one or two students will present a brief article (each) from the popular media on a developmental challenge and submit a one-page critique.
 The student will bring copies of the article to class and will summarize and lead a discussion on it.
 The topic of the article you choose should be related to that week's topic.
 The critique and class discussion on the article should not last more than 10 minutes per article.
-Please see page 5 for suggested challenges to search for in the media.
+Please see page 4 for suggested challenges to search for in the media.